David Bacon, the author of The Children of NAFTA: Labor Wars on the

 Most educators,and administrators, Mediratta writes, find

-it difficult to comprehend this new
+it difficult to comprehend this new "phenomenon" of youth

-expect young people to focus on individual
+struggle because they expect young people to focus on individual

 rather than collective and systemic solutions.